Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 ## osu!
 World Cups

 The osu! team organises [World Cups](/wiki/Tournaments#official-world-cups), which since osu!
 World Cup 2020 started incorporating original music into tiebreaker beatmaps.
-The [mangomizer](https://osu.ppy.sh/users/1893718) and [pishifat](https://osu.ppy.sh/users/3178418)'s discussion about all of that and how this operation expanded in scope over the years:
+Have a listen to [mangomizer](https://osu.ppy.sh/users/1893718) and [pishifat](https://osu.ppy.sh/users/3178418)'s discussion about all of that and how this operation expanded in scope over the years.

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/0B6TyWML0zg" frameborder="0" allowfullscreen></iframe>